erom-teknas/jira-github-webhook/README.md

 ## Setup 🛠️

-1. Clone this repository to your local machine.
+1. Fork this repository.
-2. Configure your JIRA and GitHub credentials in the `config.sh` shell script.
+2. Create a PAT token from the GITHUB settings page and use that in your JIRA automation.
 3. Ensure that you have the necessary permissions to execute shell scripts.

 ## Usage 🚀